jonathan-farah/Data_comp/ml/README.md

 * Some technical aspects:
   * must work in virtual environment to avoid package conflict
   * must install requirement.txt.
 DO NOT change versions.
+    * pip install -r requirements.txt

+  * You might need to add interpreter.
+    * I can help you thru it.
   * TBD